 Part 1 How image background plays a Role in Photography 630

 Taking photos for pleasure is completely fine in which case you don’t need to pay much attention to the background of your image.
-But, if you’re out to hone your skills then read on to find out how NOT paying attention to your background can make you end up discarding most of the pictures you click.
+But, if you’re out to hone your skills then read on to find out how NOT paying attention to your background can make you end up discarding most of the pictures you click on.

-After returning from a day of shoot, you transfer your hard work from your camera and on to your laptop or PC to take a look at the fruits of your effort.
+After returning from a day of shoot, you transfer your hard work from your camera and onto your laptop or PC to take a look at the fruits of your effort.
 Now, you begin skimming through them only to find out that most of the pictures need to be discarded.
 Why?
 Notice closely, how your subject is being overwhelmed by the background, or how the background isn’t creating enough contrast for the subject to stand out.
 Backgrounds are a huge part of the composition in a picture.
 Think of it like a supporting actor paving way for the lead actor’s performance.
-Let’s delve into how not having the right image background can take away from your images rather than contributing to their beauty.
+Let’s delve into how not having the right image background can take away from your images rather than contribute to their beauty.

 If you see that your background is commanding more attention than the actual subject, then it is not the right background.
 Most of the time, when you click a fabulous picture where your subject is in just the right position but there seems to be something acting as an ink stain on the image.
 This ink stain is called a distraction.
 Supposedly, you’re out capturing photographs of birds and the owl you’ve captured has a tree branch sticking out from the back of its head.
 This tree branch would be too distracting for the viewer, hence diverting attention away from your main subject.
 Such circumstances simply require you to take the extra effort of moving slightly to the left or right to move the distraction out of the frame.

 Another instance in which your background can create difficulty for you to manage the subject would be when there is too much light.
-It could be so that there another object in the background which is exposed to too much light that is making your primary subject look less lit.
+It could be so that there is another object in the background which is exposed to too much light that is making your primary subject look less lit.
 Of course, there is the prospect that you can adjust the image in post-processing software like Adobe Photoshop.
 Even so, you may need to pick your background lighting carefully in order to avoid having to over edit your image background.

 Superimposing via Bokeh